 Tortilis Safari Camp

 Surrounded by acacia woodland, Tortilis Safari Camp is blessed with some of the best Kilimanjaro views in the business.
-Here, you can enjoy game drives, walking safaris and sundowners both in Amboseli National Park itself, or in the camp's 30,000-acre private concession.
-There are 17 luxuriously furnished makuti tents, all with a main bedroom, en-suite bathroom and private verandah.
+Here, you can enjoy game drives, walking safaris and sundowners both in Amboseli National Park itself or in the camp's 30,000-acre private concession.
+There are 17 luxuriously furnished Makuti tents, that all come with one main bedroom, en-suite bathroom, and private verandah.
 For a little extra luxury, book a stay in the camp's exclusive safari house.
 An on-site garden provides fresh produce for delicious meals served in the main lodge, which in turn overlooks a waterhole frequented by elephants.
 Other highlights include a swimming pool and spa service.

 Campi ya Kanzi

 Campi ya Kanzi is a unique camp built at the foot of the Chyulu Hills in southern Kenya, on communal land owned by the Maasai.
 Both socially and ecologically responsible, the lodge features six tented cottages and two suites, each with breathtaking views and a personal Maasai butler.
 If you're traveling as a group, consider booking the private Kanzi House.
 Meals are accompanied by spectacular views of Mount Kilimanjaro or enjoyed beneath a canopy of stars.
 On your safari, you will benefit from the knowledge of a native Maasai tracker.
 Special Campi ya Kanzi experiences include walking safaris into the Chyulu Hills cloud forest, horse riding and scenic Kilimanjaro flights.